| The

 what you like or dislike about each listing you

+see.
 The more your

 agent knows about your unique set of likes, dislikes,